invertase/react-native-firebase/pages/quick-start/new-project.md

 > Substitute `<myProjectName>` for the name of your new project.

 This will create a new React Native project in a folder called `<myProjectName>` with the `@react-react-native/app` package pre installed.
+The generated java package name will be `com.<myProjectName>`, while the XCode iOS Bundle Identifier will have the format `org.reactjs.native.example.<myProjectName>`

 ## Next